andermoran/Ghosted-Jailed/README.txt

 What do I do if it didn't work?
 - Google the error codes Impactor is giving you and figure it out
 - If the app is not trusted than google that error.
 It's a simple fix
+- If you absolutely need to contact me do so on twitter.
+You NEED TO include your iOS version

 Extra:
 - How?
 I did this by patching the Snapchat binary